Los Angeles Senior High School

 |Students by Grade|

-- The student:teacher ratio of 19:1 has stayed the same over five years.
+- The student:teacher ratio of 22:1 has increased from 19:1 over five years.

 |This School||(CA) School Average|